 - Setting Up the Slow Cooker:

-- Add the cleaned mushrooms to the slow cooker.
+- Place mushrooms in the slow cooker

 - Adding Liquids: